Sea Cliff Bridge

 Opened in December 2005, the Sea Cliff Bridge offers visitors the chance to get out of the car and stretch their legs.
 It is also a great viewing platform for migrating whales heading north/south during migrating season.

 Bus stops are located on either side of the Sea Cliff Bridge.
-Premier Illawarra Bus No.2 provides services Monday to Saturday.
+Premier Illawarra Bus Number Two provides services Monday to Saturday (not available on public holidays).

 For train and bus time tables please refer to Sydney trains and Premier Illawarra Buses.